line/armeria/site/src/sphinx/client-circuit-breaker.rst

     AggregatedHttpResponse res = client.execute(...).aggregate().join(); // Send requests on and on.

-Now, the :api:`AsyncHttpClient` can track the number of success or failure events depending on the :apiplural:`Response`.
+Now, the :api:`WebClient` can track the number of success or failure events depending on the :apiplural:`Response`.
 The :api:`CircuitBreaker` will enter ``OPEN``, when the number of failures divided by the total number of :apiplural:`Request` exceeds the failure rate.
-Then the :api:`AsyncHttpClient` will immediately get :api:`FailFastException` by the :api:`CircuitBreaker`.
+Then the :api:`WebClient` will immediately get :api:`FailFastException` by the :api:`CircuitBreaker`.

 .. _circuit-breaker-strategy: